-Thoroughwort, Fennel

-At least half of the nearly 20 thoroughworts that grace Florida's roadsides occur in the Panhandle.
+Summer, Fall Thoroughwort, Fennel At least half of the nearly 20 thoroughworts that grace Florida's roadsides occur in the Panhandle.
 All have tiny white flowers borne in congested heads at the top of a branched inflorescence.
-The species pictured here is Eupatorium perfoliatum, Common boneset.
+Pictured: Common boneset (Eupatorium perfoliatum).